 The round steak is the cut of meat from the rump and hind legs of a cow.
 It is usually broken down between three different cuts; the top round, eye of round and bottom round.

-Because it is in a high muscle movement area, this is extremely lean meat.
+Because it is in a high muscle movement area, this is an extremely lean meat with plenty of protein.

 Round steak is actually extremely versatile and can be dished out of any number of cooking pots or pans.

-Because it is such a lean cut of meat, it is probably best enjoyed slow-cooked in either a dutch oven or crockpot.
-If time permits, it can be very delightful marinated, then pan-seared on the stovetop or grilled.
+Because it is such a lean cut of meat, most people prefer to enjoy it slow-cooked in either a dutch oven or crockpot.

 How do You Tenderize Round Steak?